-Ayling's Boatyard is a year-round marina and boat-building works on the north side of the river north of lock 22.
-All the facilities of Merrickville are nearby.

-The Merrickville locks (locks 21, 22 and 23) are separated by small basins and have a combined "lift" of 24.7 feet (7.4 m).
-The swing bridge at the east entrance of lock 23 has a clearance of 9 feet (2.7 m) when closed; overhead power lines here have a clearance of 35 feet (10.7 m).

-129 Submerged sewer and water pipelines cross the river downstream of the east entrance to the locks.

-130 The western approach to the Merrickville locks is through a sheltered canal 0.25 M long.

-131 North of the canal, and protected along its west side by an embankment, is a sheltered basin known locally as The Pond or Merrickville Harbour.

-132 There is dockage at floating wharves (not shown on the chart) at the SE corner of The Pond, with depths (2001) of 7 feet (2.1 m).
-These wharves are operated by Parks Canada.

-133 There is a launching ramp on the south shore near the west entrance of the Merrickville canal cut.
-This is at the Lion's Park.

-134A submerged power line crosses the channel300 feet (91.4 m) west of the entrance to the canal cut.
+- The Merrickville locks (locks 21, 22 and 23) are separated by small basins and have a combined "lift" of 24.7 feet (7.4 m).
+The swing bridge at the east entrance of lock 23 has a clearance of 9 feet (2.7 m) when closed; overhead power lines here have a clearance of 35 feet (10.7 m). - Submerged sewer and water pipelines cross the river downstream of the east entrance to the locks. - The western approach to the Merrickville locks is through a sheltered canal 0.25 M long. - North of the canal, and protected along its west side by an embankment, is a sheltered basin known locally as The Pond or Merrickville Harbour. - 132 There is dockage at floating wharves (not shown on the chart) at the SE corner of The Pond, with depths (2001) of 7 feet (2.1 m).
+These wharves are operated by Parks Canada. - There is a launching ramp on the south shore near the west entrance of the Merrickville canal cut.
+This is at the Lion's Park. - A submerged power line crosses the channel 300 feet (91.4 m) west of the entrance to the canal cut.